yrechtman/hiring-site/content/jd.md

 - Be in rooms and build relationships
 - Build and use tools and systems that make us better
 - Develop their own presence in the networks that matter most
+- Create/find/access information thats not in the training data or open web

 This is an opportunity for a lot of doing, learning, and learning-by-doing.